Troubleshooting and Tips

 ,

-- Renaming strips in the Editor Strip List also renames the underlying Blender Action.
+) for precise posing alignment. - Renaming strips in the Editor Strip List also renames the underlying Blender Action.
 Be mindful of this if the Action is used elsewhere.
 Consider duplicating actions first if necessary.

 - Remember the basic keyframing workflow within an editable strip: select strip in list → set frame on timeline → pose bones → select bones →